shubhamchouhan-repository/Freelance-Hub/README.md

  What is  FreelanceHub ?

 FreelanceHub is a web-based platform designed to facilitate the connection between freelancers and companies.
-The primary goal of Projectplus is to provide a seamless environment where freelancers can find job opportunities and companies can find skilled professionals to hire for their projects.
+The primary goal of FreelanceHub is to provide a seamless environment where freelancers can find job opportunities and companies can find skilled professionals to hire for their projects.
 The platform supports two main user modules: freelancers and companies.

 ## Main Modules